 Section 4.
 The term of office of the Academic Vice President shall be one year.
 The Academic Vice President shall be elected annually.
 At the completion of the term as Academic Vice president, this officer shall become President of the Faculty.
 The term of office of the President of the Faculty is one year; at the completion of this term, this officer shall then serve a one-year term as Immediate Past-President.
 The term for the offices of Administrative Vice President and Secretary General shall each be two years.
 These officers shall be elected in alternating years.
-The term of office of Members at Large of the Executive Board is one year (July 1 through June 30).
+The term of office of Members at Large of the Executive Board is on year (July 1 through June 30).

 Section 5.
-The voting members of the Executive Board shall be the executive officers, four Members at Large, and the immediate past President of the Faculty.
+The voting members of the Executive Board shall be executive officers, four Members at Large, and the immediate past President of the Faculty.
 The editor of the Senate newspaper and other Senate committee chairs designated by the Executive Board shall be non-voting members of the Board.
+The Executive Board may designate selected Senate committee chairs as non-voting members of the Board.

 Section 6.
-Executive officers and Members at Large of the Executive Board are elected from among the membership of the Faculty Assembly.
+Executive officers and Members at Large of the Executive Board are elected from the membership of the Faculty Assembly.